gallazzo/TicTacToe/README.md

 # TicTacToe

 TicTacToe is a simple tictactoe game created with Raylib library.
-I've created this for school purposed, so maybe the software is not perfect.
+I've created this for school purposes, so maybe the software is not perfect.

 [![TicTacToe](resources/icon.png)]

 ## Description

 TicTacToe is a simple tictactoe game created with Raylib library.
-I've created this for school purposed, so maybe the software is not perfect.
+I've created this for school purposes, so maybe the software is not perfect.
 I wrote basic classes to use Raylib functions for a "OOP" view; these are in `src/base` folder.
-These classes can also used for other projects.
+These classes can also be used for other projects.

 ## Dependencies